Having a budget in place is the key to financial success!

 How do Budget Categories Work?

 Budgeting by categories is a great way to keep your finances organized.
 Pick out your categories based on your monthly wants and needs.
-Then allocate money to each category every paycheck.
+Then, allocate money to each category for every paycheck.

 Once your cash is gone in each category, you have to stop spending until you are able to replenish that category.